intervortex/vortex/site/content/posts/community/2022-01-05-compost-why-2021-was-actually-a-great-year.md

 **(5.)** Watain - Lawless Darkness (2010)

 It obviously wouldn't be long before I mentioned riffs somewhere and here it is, the entry most deserving of the honor.
-How hard must it be to look back at Anthems to the Welkin and realizing that what really made it the best black metal album of all time was the relentless riffing.
+How hard must it be to look back at Anthems to the Welkin at Dusk and realize that what really made it the best black metal album of all time was the relentless riffing.
 Watain prolongs the gauntlet to unfortunately unsustainable lengths but it's hard to stop once you've hit Malfeitor and your head involuntarily disengages from your neck.

 ![](img/posts/imaginarysonicscape.jpg)

 **(4.)** Sigh - Imaginary Sonicscape (2001)

-One of the few Sigh albums which are not hampered in one way or another by their own experimentation, Imaginary Sonicscape truly does offer a wide platter of sonic experiences, difficult to categorize outside the all-encompassing "avant-garde" umbrella.
+One of the few Sigh albums which are not completely undercut in one way or another by their own experimentation, Imaginary Sonicscape truly does offer a wide platter of sonic experiences, difficult to categorize outside the all-encompassing "avant-garde" umbrella.
 Obviously it spreads itself out a bit too much and some puzzling choices preclude full enjoyment but it wouldn't be a Sigh album otherwise, would it?

 ![](img/posts/intoduat.jpg)

 **(3.)** Magister Templi - Into Duat (2015)

 Complete darkhorse Magister Templi came into my ears on a random list and never let go.
 Molding the epic doom of Candlemass into a Satan-esque heavy metal package is an absolutely winning formula.
-Gallops abound drenched in egyptian mythology, delivering on grandiose and hopelessly catchy hooks that will force you to listen over and over and over again and scouring wikipedia for all the nilotic lore you've forgotten since middle school.
+Gallops abound drenched in egyptian mythology, delivering on grandiose and hopelessly catchy hooks that will force you to listen over and over and over again.
+It will have you scouring wikipedia for all the nilotic lore you've forgotten since middle school.

 ![](img/posts/choirsoftheeye.jpg)